Bakelite

+Bakelite was one of the first plastic-like materials to be introduced into the modern world and was popular because it could be molded and then hardened into any shape.

 Because of its electrical nonconductivity and heat-resistant properties, it became a great commercial success.
 It was used in electrical insulators, radio and telephone casings, and such diverse products as kitchenware, jewelry, pipe stems, children's toys, and firearms.

-The "retro" appeal of old Bakelite products has made them collectible.
+The retro appeal of old Bakelite products has made them collectible.